klesh/JigsawWM/README.md

 To launch apps/tasks at login conditionally

-1. Say I have a folder named `daily` in my Chrome bookmark bar, I would like it to be opened automatically upon booting up my computer first time each day.
+1. What if I would like a folder named `daily` in my Chrome Bookmark Bar to be opened automatically on my first boot-up every day?
 ```python
 from jigsawwm.daemon import Daemon